|The handsome Italianate home was originally numbered No. 5 Van Nest Place.|

 The mayor, too, was unsympathetic.
 His letter of March 8, 1912 dripped with sarcasm:

 I regret to say that I have so many official duties pressing upon me that I cannot just now devote any time to the tomcats.
 There are a few in my neighborhood, but I go to sleep and let them howl.
 It amuses them and doesn't hurt me.
 But some say that it is the pussycats that howl, and not the tomcats.
 How is that?
 We must not kill tommy for the sins of pussy.
 And, also, let us remember that the '"female of the species is more deadly than the male."

 The noisy cat episode notwithstanding, Theodore and his brother were well respected in the engineering and business communities.
 In 1914 they formed Gerdes & Company with their father.
 The firm was described as "engineering, realty, metal products."
 And Theodore headed his own company, Theodore R. N. Gerdes, M. E., designing and manufacturing ventilation equipment.
 He held patents for inventions like the Gerdes Air Moistener, the Gerdes Electric Window Ventilator and the Gerdes Roof Ventilator.

 |One of Theodore's inventions, the Gerdes Roof Ventilator.
 Sweet's Architectural Catalog, 1918 (copyright expired)|

-On August 17, 1918 Theodore was married to Olive White Richardson.
+On August 17, 1918 Theodore was married to Harriet Brady, the daughter of the late Dr. John Alexander Brady and his wife, the former Olive White Richardson.
 Although his brother had moved to Brooklyn following his own wedding, Theodore brought his bride back to the Van Nest Place house.

 |Commerce & Finance, March 10, 1920 (copyright expired)|